 In 1970 Peter Tompkins and Christopher Bird, authors of the best-selling book, The Secret Life of Plants, claimed that plants did indeed have emotions and intuitive capabilities.
 Although the book is a fascinating read, its unsubstantiated claims have had a negative impact on plant study credibility.
 It has taken years of serious study and experimentation for plant behavior hypotheses to hold water under scientific scrutiny.

 The first step should be to define "intelligence."
 Plants don't have brains or central nervous systems like humans; therefore, they can't have emotions or reasoning capabilities .
-They are, however, sentient life forms and they do have "tropic" and "nastic" responses to stimuli.
+They are, however, sentient life forms because they do have "tropic" and "nastic" responses to stimuli.
 Plants can't vocalize or flee from danger, so they must rely on other ways to thrive and to protect themselves when threatened.
 They can choose which direction to grow, for example, and can defend themselves and aid pollination by moving their leaves, petals, and stamens.
 Plants also produce both attractive and defensive messenger chemicals called pheromones, much like humans, animals, and insects.
 For instance,the smell of a fresh mowed lawn is usually pleasant to us, but it signifies a wounding process to other plants through the odor-releasing chemical the grass produces.
 Perhaps our response is more emotionally driven because it is associated with memory.

 From scientific study, we have learned that plants respond to light, gravity, and water.
 We call these reactions phototropic, geotropic, and hydrotropic, respectively.
 They are driven by the plant chemical auxin which is responsible for changing turgor, the water pressure within the cell walls.
 This explains why plants grow up toward the light and why roots grow into the earth toward water.

 Tropic Response To Stimuli